 The United Kingdom regularly reports hate crime data to ODIHR.
-The United Kingdom's hate crime laws are a combination of general penalty-enhancement provisions and substantive offences.
-In England, Wales and Northern Ireland, hate crime data are collected by the Association of Chief Police Officers, the Crown Prosecution Service and the Home Office.
-In Scotland, data are collected by the Procurator Fiscal.
+The United Kingdom's hate crime laws are a combination of general penalty enhancement provisions and substantive offences.
+In England and Wales, hate crime data are collected and published by the Home Office, based on police data submissions.
+Prosecution data is collected and published by the Crown Prosecution Service.
+The Crime Survey of England and Wales includes regular victimization surveys to measure unreported hate crimes.
+In Northern Ireland, hate crime data are collected by the Police Service of Northern Ireland and the Public Prosecution Service for Northern Ireland.
+In Scotland, data are collected by the Procurator Fiscal and Police Scotland. .
 Police and prosecution data, which cover the reporting period from April to March of the following year, are regularly published.
-The United Kingdom conducts regular victimization surveys to measure unreported hate crimes.

 Hate crimes recorded by police

 The disaggregated data below are for England and Wales only.
-The Police and several civil society organizations involved in monitoring hate incidents (including Community Security Trust, Galop and Tell MAMA) are on a regular basis exchanging data about the recorded incidents.
-This data sharing is governed by the Information Sharing Agreements signed between the Police and each of the civil society organizations.
-As a result, some of the information presented below as part of the official monitoring of hate crimes (particularly data on anti-Semitic hate crime and hate crime motivated by intolerance against Muslims) is also included in the reporting by the above mentioned civil society organizations elsewhere on this page.
+The Police and several civil society organizations involved in monitoring hate incidents (including the Community Security Trust, Galop and Tell MAMA) exchange data on a regular basis about recorded incidents.
+This data sharing is governed by Information Sharing Agreements signed by the Police and each of the civil society organizations.
+As a result, some of the information presented below (particularly data on anti-Semitic hate crime and hate crime motivated by intolerance against Muslims) is also included in reporting by the abovementioned civil society organizations elsewhere on this page.